AxFormer: Accuracy-driven Approximation of Transformers for Faster, Smaller and more Accurate NLP Models: The AxFormer Framework

-In order to optimize a given model, we would ideally want to characterize the significance of each and every parameter in the model, rank them in order of importance, and finally prune/approximate only the least significant parameters, as in \cite{DBLP:conf/iclr/MolchanovTKAK17}.
-However, Transformers have billions of parameters, making this process computationally infeasible.
-In addition, previously proposed techniques that can efficiently estimate the importance of each parameter, such as using Taylor expansion, are not applicable.
-This is because the \{approximate, fine-tune, approximate\} cycle does not work for Transformers during fine-tuning, since they very quickly overfit the training data for the downstream task (usually within 5 epochs).
-We take advantage of hierarchical structure of Transformers and consider them in a hierarchical manner, ordered by increasing granularity.
-Specifically, we place entire FFN and ATTN blocks earlier in the queue, followed by heads, and finally weight groups.
-Through this ordering, we are able to quickly eliminate large numbers of parameters from further consideration, speeding up future iterations of the framework.
-For example, eliminating a single FFN block in the BERT-Base model removes 5.6\% of all parameters under consideration.
-To further reduce the number of elements under consideration, we also dynamically remove elements from the queue if they are encompassed by a high-importance block.
-For example, if a given ATTN block is determined to be of high importance, we remove all heads and weight groups within that block from the TransElement queue.
+It is computationally prohibitive to analyze every single parameter in large transformers using the method described in Alg. \ref{alg:alg5}.
+Since the framework iterates through the entries of the queue sequentially, its efficacy is dependent on both the total number of elements under consideration, and the time required to analyze each element.
+We take advantage of the inherently hierarchical structure of transformers and consider the elements in a hierarchical manner, ordered by increasing granularity.
+Specifically, we analyze entire feed-forward and self-attention blocks first, and inspect them at finer granularity (attention heads and neurons) only when required.
+Through this ordering, we are able to quickly eliminate large numbers of parameters from further consideration.
+In addition, due to the over-parameterized nature of transformers, it is likely that time-consuming blocks are pruned from the transformer earlier in the process, thereby speeding up future iterations of the framework.
+For example, eliminating a single feed-forward block in the BERT-Base model removes 5.6\% of all parameters under consideration, and speeds up future iterations by 1.15$\times$.
+To further reduce the number of elements under consideration, we also dynamically remove elements if they are encompassed by a high-importance block.
+For example, if a given self-attention block is determined to be of high importance (the validation loss with the block removed is much greater than the minimum loss seen so far), we remove all heads within that block from further consideration.